darko-itpro/formation-Python_fondamentaux/README.md

-# A Python Training - Les bases
+# A Python Training - Les fondamentaux

 This is the practical cases for Python training I provide.
 Intended for french trainee, the rest of the explanations are in french.